 - Small pieces of leftover watercolor paper for envelope labels

 - Bone folder (optional)

-- Cutting mat and xacto knife, or rolling cutting board (available at craft and scrapbooking stores)
+- Cutting mat and xacto knife, or rolling cutting board

 - Templates from this DIY (Card Design Here and Envelope Template Here), or your own designs, printed onto printer paper